ledeprogram/courses/foundations/Mapping/mapping merged data.md

 |08|Colorado|57685|
 |09|Connecticut|69243|

-You can find it at [census-median-income.csv](census-median-income.csv)
+You can find it at [census-state-median-income.csv](census-state-median-income.csv)

 ### Map your data